symfony/symfony-docs/components/validator.rst

 -------------------------------

 The Validator object (that implements :class:`Symfony\\Component\\Validator\\Validator\\ValidatorInterface`) is the main access point of the Validator component.
-To create a new instance of it, it's recommended to use the :class:`Symfony\\Component\\Validator\\Validation` class::
+To create a new instance of it, it is recommended to use the :class:`Symfony\\Component\\Validator\\Validation` class::

     use Symfony\Component\Validator\Validation;